-WOOD BASED FLOOR COVERINGS
+WOOD AND PLANT BASED FLOOR COVERINGS

-The group includes "Wood and Timber floorings", "Laminate floorings" and "Other wood based floorings ".
+The group includes "Wood and Timber floorings", "Laminate floorings", "Cork floorings" and "Bamboo floorings".
+The sub-groups do not apply to wall coverings or that for external use;

-Wood and Timber floorings are "wood floors made by one solid piece of wood that have tongue and groove sides or constructed from several wood plies that are glued together in a multilayer panel.
-A wood floor can be unfinished, and once installed sanded, then finished on site or pre-finished in a factory".
+Wood and Timber floorings are "wood floors made of one solid piece of wood that have tongue and groove sides or constructed from several wood plies that are glued together in a multilayer panel.
+A wood floor can be unfinished, and once installed sanded, then finished on site or pre-finished in a factory."

-The European wood floor covering industry determines its technical position as defined in the European commission CEN/TC 134 norm.
+The European wood floor covering industry determines its technical position as defined in the European commission CEN/TC 112 norm.